-sub pro Jur The undersigned stockholder of VISTA L reby appoints the Chairman of the meeting, estitution, to represent and voteoxy of the undersigned stockholder, at the Ann ne 25, 2025 at 10:00 a.m. and at any adjourn owing matters: shares registered in his/her/its name as ual Stockholders' Meeting of the Company on 1.
-Approval of the minutes of the last Annual Meeting of Stockholders held on June 18, 2024 Yes No Abstain 5.
-Re-appointment of SyCip Gorres Velayo & Co. as external auditor☐ Yes ☐ No ☐ Abstain 2.
-Noting of the President's Report and Management Report and Approval of the Audited Financial Statements for the year 2024 ☐ Yes ☐ No ☐ Abstain 3.
-Ratification of all acts and resolutions of the Board of Directors and Management from the date of the last annual stockholders' meeting until the date of this meeting ☐ Yes ☐ No ☐ Abstain Printed Name and Signature of the Stockholder 4.
-Election of the members of the Board of Directors, including the Independent Directors, for the year 2025 Date Manuel B. Villar Manuel Paolo A. Villar Cynthia J. Javarez Camille A. Villar Frances Rosalie T. Coloma Justina F. Callangan Cherrylyn P. Caoile
+The undersigned stockholder of VISTA LAND & LIFESCAPES, INC. (the "Company") hereby appoints the Chairman of the meeting, as attorney-in-fact or proxy, with power of substitution, to represent and vote \\\\\\\ shares registered in his/her/its name as proxy of the undersigned stockholder, at the Annual Stockholders' Meeting of the Company on June 25, 2025 at 10:00 a.m. and at any adjournment thereof for the purpose of acting on the following matters:

+- 1. Approval of the minutes of the last Annual Meeting of Stockholders held on June 18, 2024 - Yes No Abstain - 2.
+Noting of the President's Report and Management Report and Approval of the Audited Financial Statements for the year 2024

+Yes No Abstain

+Ratification of all acts and resolutions of the Board of Directors and Management from the date of the last annual stockholders' meeting until the date of this meeting

+☐ Yes ☐ No ☐ Abstain

+Election of the members of the Board of Directors, including the Independent Directors, for the year 2025 Re-appointment of SyCip Gorres Velayo & Co. as external auditor

+Yes No Abstain

+Printed Name and Signature of the Stockholder

+Date

+No. of Votes

+Manuel B. Villar

+Manuel Paolo A. Villar

+Cynthia J. Javarez

+Camille A. Villar

+Frances Rosalie T. Coloma

+Justina F. Callangan

+Cherrylyn P. Caoile